Organ Failure and Transplant Network

 If you are

-interested in becoming a Network Affiliate, please contact Rebecca Craft, Transplant
+interested in becoming an Organ Failure and Transplant Network Affiliate, please contact Chris Reams, Transplant

-make a personal visit to your office to discuss becoming a network member.
+make a personal visit to your office to discuss Network details and implementation.